isaacnicholas/landbank/README.md

 If you do not give a parcel, it will assume 109-02-088.

 To go to the front-end site, just go to the home page at [localhost:3000](http://localhost:3000).
 Click on one of the five parcels availabe, and it will load the data for that parcel.
+Data is displayed in two columns if the screen is wide enough.
+Update date is available as a tooltip by hovering over the data value field.